-Welcome to our University of Central Lancashire (UcLan) Patient Information Page.
+Welcome to our University of Central Lancashire (UCLan) MSc in Clinical Implantology Patient Information Page.

 Here you can find out all about our post graduate training program for dentists and find out what it means for you as a patient.

-For any queries regarding our UcLan Training Program, please call or email the practice and ask for Amy or Terri.
-They’re our UcLan experts and can answer any questions you may have.
+For any queries regarding our UCLan MSc Training Program, please call or email the practice and ask for Amy or Terri.
+They’re our UCLan experts and can answer any questions you may have.

-UcLan is short for the University of Central Lancashire.
-The University was founded in 1828 and like most universities, caters for a wide range of graduate and post graduate students wishing to train in a specific field.
-It has several campuses around Preston City Centre.
+UCLan is short for the University of Central Lancashire.
+The University was founded in 1828 and like most universities, caters for a wide range of undergraduate and postgraduate students wishing to train in a specific field.
+It has several campuses around Preston City Centre and Internationally.

-However, like a lot of courses relating to healthcare, they need to be run in a healthcare environment where the equipment is available for the students to use.
+However, training in implantology, like a lot of courses relating to healthcare, needs to be provided in a healthcare environment where specialised equipment and suitable patients are available for the students.
 That’s where we come in.

-Halesowen Dental was selected and accredited as one of the training centres back in October 2018, and we welcomed our first cohort of MSC students to begin their clinical training in March of 2019.
-We provide a knowledgeable, fully equipped and safe environment for the students to learn their new skill, under the watchful eye of a dental surgeon who has been placing implants for more than 15 years.
+Halesowen Dental was selected and accredited as one of the training centres for the students of the MSc in Clinical Implantology course back in October 2018, and we welcomed our first cohort of MSc students to begin their clinical training in March 2019.
+We provide knowledgeable staff support and a fully equipped, safe environment in which the students can learn their new skill, under the watchful eye of a dental surgeon who has been placing implants for more than 15 years.

-At no point will the students be placing any implants without Manoj Bhatia being present.
+At no point will the students be placing any implants without Supervisor, Manoj Bhatia, being present.
 He’s our implant guru and has been placing implants for over 20 years.
 Manoj is involved in training and mentoring clinicians in Dental Implant placement.
 He has mentored and trained many dentists in Surgical Implant Placement and restoration.
-Currently, he is a Clinical Supervisor and a Senior Clinical Lecturer in Implantology at the University of Central Lancashire and is the Clinical trainer for their MSc programme at our practice.
-He is also an accredited Implant Mentor for the Cambridge Academy of Dental Implantology and VSS Academy UK.
+Currently, he is a Clinical Supervisor and a Senior Clinical Lecturer in Implantology at the University of Central Lancashire and is the Clinical Supervisor for their MSc program at our practice.
+He is also an accredited Implant Mentor for the Cambridge Academy of Dental Implantology and VSSAcademy UK.
 You can read more about him here.

-In addition to Manoj, both Amy Lewis, our Practice Co-Ordinator and UcLan Training Co-Ordinator and Terri, our sedation, implant, decon lead, and head nurse are always on hand to assist our delegates.
+In addition to Manoj, both Amy Lewis, our Practice Co-Ordinator and UCLan Training Co-Ordinator and Terri, our sedation, implant, decontamination lead, and head nurse are always on hand to assist our delegates.
 So, you’re in very good hands.

 Sign up today!